Why do Web servers represent such a compelling target for hackers?

 It's been interesting [to see] how the bad guys are changing their tactics over time.
 Traditional network security has gotten better.
 If you go back a decade where bad guys were attacking different protocols and ports that were available from the Internet.
 Thankfully, now it's pretty much standard for every organization to have a network-based firewall.
 So a lot of those doors were being closed off.
 Now a days the door that is almost always left open is the Web.
 Pretty much every organization let's [traffic] through port 80 and port 443.
 The bad guys and the penetration testers … know that those ports are always open.

 Is it really just about the firewall?
-Should the firewall and SSL be the only means of
+Should the firewall and SSL be the only means of protection?

 No. A network firewall helps to block some of the other ports if you are running some other services and you don't want people getting to them.
 SSL does of course have a place.
 It helps really to do encryption and that's the main reason people use it.
 The only thing that it helps protect against is if I'm going to send my credit card information to Amazon or another website, I'm going to send it via SSL because if there is somebody in between that computer and that website and they're sniffing traffic, I don't want them to see my information so they can steal it.
 But SSL is not adequate for protecting against today's Web attacks because what happens if I'm the attacker.
 I can go through an SSL tunnel.
 SSL is not going to stop me from going through your website.
 If you're going to protect your Web servers and look for these types of attacks you have to be able to look inside encrypted traffic.
 That's another reason why Web app firewalls are becoming more popular because that's another feature they can provide.

 Listen to the interview: